 Cancel your landline telephone if you use a cell phone.
 This may be a generational difference but more and more people that I know are simply canceling their landlines and only using their cellphone.
 We have replaced the money that we used to spend on our landline with a date night dinner once a month.

 I cannot stress this enough.
 You will feel more resourceful and financially empowered by simply making your lunches and dinners at home.
 This alone can save hundreds of dollars each month (most likely more).

 Most farmers markets and local meat and fish markets are open to offers.
 Offer $15 for multiple food items at farmers market instead of the $25 if you buy the items individually.
 By buying locally you open yourself up to relationships based on negotiation and bartering and not simply paying market prices.

-Every time I go into our garage I find more items to sell on Craigslist.
-It is an ongoing joke in our house that no one is safe for very long in the garage.
+Every time I go into our garage, I find more items to sell on Craigslist.
+It is an ongoing joke in our house that nothing is safe for very long in the garage.
 I create a “Sell” box and a “Maybe” box.
 I close the “Maybe” box and sell the other items.
-If I can’t remember what is in the “Maybe” box the following week I sell those items too.
+If I can’t remember what is in the “Maybe” box the following week, I sell those items too.
 We have simply become too attached to things that just don’t mean much to us these days.
 Let someone else enjoy these items and make money doing it.

 These may be overstated but take whatever reserves you have, even if it is $10, and put that into a savings account.
-What has always helped me is setting up an automatic sweep from my checking into my savings.
-When times are lean it may be $5 but slowly you can increase it.
+What has always helped me is setting up an automatic transfer from my checking into my savings.
+When times are lean, it may be $5, but slowly you can increase it.
 It is amazing to see the results of regular saving on your sense of fiscal well being.
 Try it!